Human Error has emerged as a Significant Cybersecurity Risk

 Three primary types of Human Error relate directly to cybersecurity.

-Violations – best defined as a deliberate attempt to work around existing cybersecurity, this counts as human error only in as much that it isn’t always malicious.
+Violations: best defined as a deliberate attempt to work around existing cybersecurity, this counts as human error only inasmuch as it isn’t always malicious.
 Sharing credentials because it’s convenient, failing to use strong passwords or MFA, using professional influence or complaining until an exception is made are all examples of violations that occur in the workforce every day.

-We live in a world where foreign governments threaten retributory cyberattacks on the United States.
-As if the past few years weren’t difficult enough with increases in phishing attacks, ransomware, software vulnerabilities, and social engineering attacks.
+We live in a world where foreign governments threaten retributive cyberattacks on the United States.
+As if things aren’t difficult enough with increases in phishing attacks, ransomware, software vulnerabilities, and social engineering attacks.
 When you throw Human Error in that mix, protecting our information and digital selves becomes a near-impossible task.

-According to a 2023 survey, Chief Information Security Officers (CISOs) overwhelmingly agreed that Human Error was their organization’s biggest cyber vulnerability.
+Considering that a report from Stanford University and the security firm Tessian found that 9 out of 10 successful security breaches resulted from Human Error, it is a significant risk.
 Further, corresponding research shows that in 95% of all breaches, human error proved to be a significant contributing cause.
 Meaning that all that cutting-edge technology used to detect threats is only as effective as the people who install and use it.

-Acceptance brings with it awareness – and a choice.
+This acceptance brings with it awareness and a choice.
 This choice takes us back to our three primary types of Human Error.

 - Awareness carries a greater understanding of the threat, making us less likely to look for workarounds to cybersecurity practices

-- People who are aware that they are vulnerable to attack and still choose to disregard cybersecurity are a threat to themselves, family, and friends
+- Sadly, people who are aware that they are vulnerable to attack and still choose to disregard cybersecurity are a threat to themselves, family, and friends

 Yes, there are still those who will refuse to accept it, but the more who embrace it and choose to practice good cybersecurity, the better it is for us all.
 And if you are in business, when employees find out that cybersecurity is important to owners, executives, and managers, it is more likely to be important to them.